 What Are the Legal Grounds for Contesting a Will?

 If a person does have the legal standing to challenge your will, they must prove that the will is invalid due to one of the four reasons below:

 Considering the time and expense, will contests are something you’ll want to avoid at all costs.
 Not only would it jeopardize your final wishes but it also causes unnecessary and painful conflict among your loved ones during an already emotionally trying time.
 To avoid these disastrous and painful scenarios, consider the following:

 The Bottom Line on Will Contests

 Will and trust contests are on the rise.
 Putting together an estate plan that is designed to head off challenges will go a long way to giving you and your loved ones peace of mind.

 While it is easy to assume that a will or trust signed in an attorney’s office is valid, this is not always the case.
 Attorneys who do not specialize in estate planning may be unfamiliar with the formalities required to make a will or trust legally valid in their state.
 Therefore, it is important for you to work with an attorney who is familiar with the estate planning laws of your state.
 Ensuring that an estate plan is protected against these legal grounds is particularly important if you wish to disinherit or favor one part of your family.

 Our office can help you create and maintain an estate plan that will be difficult to overturn.

 Trust an experienced attorney for guidance and advice on these important life concerns.
-Contact Brandon Erickson at O’Keeffe O’Brien Lyson Foss today at 701-235-8000 or 877-235-8002 to discuss how we can help you and your family be prepared.
+Contact Brandon Erickson at O’Keeffe O’Brien Lyson Attorneys today at 701-235-8000 or 877-235-8002 to discuss how we can help you and your family be prepared.